Sansui AU-9500: Restoration

 The black felt between the up-down switches has been cleaned with isopropyl alcohol and was installed back in its place.

-Next follows the cleaning of the knobs.
+The cleaning of the knobs comes up next.
 Unfortunately one of them is scratched and I don't have the means to repair it.

 Cleaning of the up-down switch caps follows next.